mohammad87km/comment-system-/README.md

 # comment-system-
-a simple comment system in php and msql for a product or something else
+a simple comment system in php and msql for  product's or something else